btcpayserver/shopify-app/README.md

 This server is used by the [BTCPay Server Shopify plugin](https://github.com/btcpayserver/btcpayserver-shopify-plugin) in order to deploy the app.

 You can find installation instructions on our official documentation page: [BTCPay Server for Shopify](https://docs.btcpayserver.org/ShopifyV2/)

+## Maitainers

+The image is hosted on [docker hub](https://hub.docker.com/r/btcpayserver/shopify-app-deployer), to publish a new one, push a new tag to the repository.
+The github action is set up to create the image and upload it.